When does the policy start? | Travel Insurance Direct (TID)

 - you have not and do not wish to make a claim or use any other right under the policy.

-- Once you've purchased while overseas, from the time your Certificate of Insurance is issued there is a 72-hour waiting period that will apply before cover for any events begins.
+- Once you've purchased a policy while overseas, from the time your Certificate of Insurance is issued a 72-hour waiting period applies before cover for any events begins.

 - The exception is if you're injured in an accident, in which case even if the 72 hours haven't yet passed cover as per the conditions of Medical expenses and Medical evacuation and repatriation will begin from the time of the accident for that injury;